How to Make a Pom Pom (4 Ways!)

 Size matters for this - the length from the hole to the edge of your circle is how long your yarn strands will be for your pom pom.
 You can always trim it down later, so always aim a little bigger at first.
 Lay the circles together, one on top of the other without any overlap.

-Take your yarn and wrap it around the circles and through the hole each time.
-Be sure that first round is relatively tight so you'll have a good base to work with.
+- Take your yarn and wrap it around the circles and through the hole each time.
+Be sure that the first round is relatively tight so you'll have a good base to work with.

 Wind the yarn evenly and try avoiding any gaps as you work your way around the circle.

-Once everything is secure you'll want to cut and remove the cardboard and snip any uneven pieces of yarn until it's nice and fluffy and looking like the pom pom you wanted it to be.
+Once everything is secure you'll want to cut and remove the cardboard and snip any uneven pieces of yarn until it's nice and fluffy and looking like the pom pom you were picturing.

 This is my personal favorite method for pom poms since you just need something to wrap the yarn around, like a fork or your fingers.
 For this, too, the size of the instrument you're using to wrap your yarn around will be the size of your pom pom.